 Thanks to players of People's Postcode Lottery, The Wildlife Trusts are inspiring and connecting people to nature through precious species and wild places, providing thousands of children of all ages with opportunities to spend time in nature through a series of Forest School and outdoor learning activities and standing up for and defended wild places when they faced significant threat.

-In 2019, the Lancashire Wildlife Trust have been able to extend our Forest School project aims to bring our popular preschool Nature Tots programme to both cities, and have also worked closely with staff from world-renowned Alder Hey Children's Hospital in Liverpool to introduce Forest School as a form of therapy for patients accessing their Children and Adolescent Mental Health Services (CAMHS).
+In 2019, the Lancashire Wildlife Trust were able to extend our Forest School project aims to bring our popular preschool Nature Tots programme to both cities, and have also worked closely with staff from world-renowned Alder Hey Children's Hospital in Liverpool to introduce Forest School as a form of therapy for patients accessing their Children and Adolescent Mental Health Services (CAMHS).
+After a successful pilot programme, Mental Health Therapists at Alder Hey are now in the process of setting up their own Forest School programme with their patients.

 “This is what it’s all about, opening up our natural world to young enthusiasm and inspiring kids to love learning and being outdoors.”TV naturalist and Wildlife Trusts vice-president